Cargo Bike Faceoff

 The Butchers & Bicycles, alas, is in last place.
-While it has a clever locking glovebox, iPhone dock station, and a door so you no longer have to lift kids out, it has space in the box for two small kids, one big kid and one small kid, but two big kids gets a bit tight (so you could throw them on the back).
+While it has a clever locking glovebox, iPhone dock station, and a door so you no longer have to lift kids out, it has space in the box for two small kids, one big kid and one small kid, but two big kids gets a bit tight (a childseat on the back is an easy solution).
 Many urban families tend to be no bigger than 1-2 kids, so this may not be remotely objectionable.
-However, there is the issue of price.
+But, there's always the the issue of price.

 Urban Arrow: gas for a year or fun for life.

 The Urban Arrow is next.
 It really is the best two-wheeled cargo bike on the market with a thoughtful approach to materials (aluminum frame, EPS foam box) and the same mid-drive e-assist motor that gets our full approval.
 Given that it requires the same foot-down approach when stopped as Butchers & Bicycles, it's arguable that these bikes really compete for the same customer.
 (Butchers & Bicycles does, however, has slightly more stability with a much shorter wheelbase which gives it the upper hand, but then, some people just like two wheels).

 Nihola is next in line.
 It really sits in the sweet spot between bikes like Butchers & BIcycles and high quality - but heavy - bikes like the Babboe.
 And, while the Dutch are happy to buy Babboe because thrift and quality trump many of the concerns above, the Danes aren't afraid to spend a bit more money for better design.
 A coffee costs $6 in Copenhagen, and a cargo bike costs $4000.
 Perhaps this is why the one bike you see the most in Copenhagen is the Nihola Family.
 The only thing that truly stops this bike from competing with its higher priced cousins is the lack of a mid-drive e-assist.